By Roger Cox, Editor

-The Club is now in the throes of a $25 million refurbishment, much of it already complete.
-That includes not only the tennis complex but an enhanced Marketplace-style dining room, reconfigured pool area, new Slice Bar, a water park and playground, and improved facilities for children of every age, from as young as 4 months to teens (the latter get their own place to hang out).
-Some of the rooms have yet to be refurbished and a new spa and fitness center won't open until late this year.
-However, the changes are already significant enough to raise this from a 3-Trident designation to 4 Tridents.
+The Club has recently undergone a thorough refurbishment.
+That includes not only the tennis complex but an enhanced Marketplace-style dining room, reconfigured pool area, Slice Bar, a water park and playground, and improved facilities for children of every age, from as young as 4 months to teens (the latter get their own place to hang out).

 Pro Shop: 772-398-5100

 Courts & Fees.
-There are currently 14 hard courts and 6 HydroGrid courts.
+There are 14 hard courts and 6 HydroGrid courts.
 Court fees: None.

 Golf Courses.
 Sandpiper Bay has an 18-hole golf course, a 9-hole pitch-and-putt course, practice facilities, and a golf academy offering boarding and non-boarding options.
 Guests can also arrange to play at other courses nearby.